-We are also pursuing a series of new product development, pre-commercialization, and market testing initiatives in the OTC dietary supplement category.
-The TK Supplements® product line is comprised of three men's health products: (i) Legendz XL® for sexual health, (ii) Triple Edge XL®, a daily energy booster plus testosterone support, and (iii) Super ProstaFlow PlusTM for prostate and urinary health.
-We recently completed a broad series of clinical studies which support important product claims which have now been incorporated in our product packaging and marketing communications.
-In addition to developing direct-to-consumer marketing strategies, we received initial product acceptance into a national chain drug retailer and to several regional retailers of our Legendz XL® product during fiscal 2017.
+We are also pursuing a series of new product development and pre-commercialization and market testing initiatives in the OTC dietary supplement category under the brand name of TK Supplements[®].
+The TK Supplements[®] product line comprises three men's health products: (i) Legendz XL[®] for sexual health, (ii) Triple Edge XL[®], an energy booster plus testosterone support, and (iii) Super ProstaFlow PlusTM for prostate and urinary health.
+In addition to developing direct-to-consumer ("Direct Response") marketing strategies for Legendz XL[®], we are currently in distribution in a national chain drug retailer and several regional retailers.